 When designated, the area was already home to three Wilderness Study Areas.
 Citizens nominated an additional 5,223 acres through the management planning process, for a total over 30,000 acres.
 These Wilderness Study Areas include Cross Canyon, Cahone Canyon, and Squaw/Papoose Canyon.
 Another 7,826 acres were set aside as Research Natural Areas to be managed for their research values.

-The Department of the Interior is reviewing National Monuments, including CANM.
+The Department of the Interior is reviewing National Monuments, including CANM, until July 10th.
 They could attempt to repeal the Monument designation, but it’s more likely they’ll attempt to shrink it’s borders.
-Call Secretary Zinke and tell him to #PreserveCANM as it is: (202) 208-7351.
-And tweet at him here!
+Sign our petition asking for Canyons of the Ancients to remain intact.
+You can also call Secretary Zinke (202) 208-7351 and tweet at him here!

 Stay Informed About CANM.